jakub-chyla/FitForce/README.md

 - Tailwind
 ---
 ### About
-The applicationFull Stack application to help manage clients for personal trainers.
+Full Stack application to help manage clients for personal trainers.
 The application has implemented micro services, security authentication, dark mode, emails.
+User can add on clients, menagde them, add statistics like: training goal, weight progress shown in chart, book apoinments, create diet.

 //TODO
 - [x] BE implement microservices